 Alternative investments - The College has a policy which permits investments that do not have a readily determinable fair value, and as such, has elected to use the net asset value per share (the "NAV") as calculated on the reporting entity's measurement date as the fair value of the investment.
 The College measures the fair value of an investment that does not have a readily determinable fair value, based on the NAV of the investment as a practical expedient, without further adjustment, unless it is probable that the investment will be sold at a value significantly different than the NAV.
 If the practical expedient NAV is not as of the College's measurement date, then the NAV is adjusted to reflect any significant events that would materially affect the value of the security and the NAV as of the valuation date.
 In using the NAV as practical expedient, certain attributes of the investment, that may impact the fair value of the investment, are not considered in measuring fair value.
 Attributes of those investments include the investment strategies of the investees and may also include, but are not limited to, restrictions on the investor's ability to redeem its investments at the measurement date of NAV as well as any unfunded commitments.
-In accordance with Accounting Standards Codification ("ASC") Subtopic 820-10, investments that are measured at fair value using the net asset value per share (or its equivalent) practical expedient have not been classified in the fair value hierarchy.
-The fair value amounts presented in the table are intended to permit reconciliation of the fair value hierarchy to the investments, at fair value line presented in the statement of financial position.
+Investments that are measured at fair value using the NAV per share (or its equivalent) practical expedient have not been classified in the fair value hierarchy.
+The fair value amounts presented in the table are intended to permit reconciliation of the fair value hierarchy to the investments, at fair value presented in the statement of financial position.